UiT-Photonics/nazca-patched/README.md

 ## Will there be any further updates to Nazca in this repo?
 Almost certainly not.
 Should there be any updates on the official site I will likely take this repo down or just replace it with a link and a note.

+## How do i install it?
+Follow the official [installation instructions](https://nazca-design.org/installation/) but replace Step 2 with downloading [our zip file](https://github.com/UiT-Photonics/nazca-patched/raw/main/nazca-0.5.14.zip) and use that one in the subsequent steps.